molpopgen/fwdpy11/doc/pages/introexample.rst

 .. ipython:: python

     import fwdpy11

+Many of the fwdpy11 data structures are best manipulated as numpy arrays, so we'll usually import that as well.

+.. ipython:: python

     import numpy as np

 Let's set up some global variables for our simulation.
 These are fairly standard: